 Sections of Original and Brief Report of the manuscript: Should be divided into the following sections: (1) Title page, (2) Abstract and Keywords, (3) Introduction, (4) Materials and Methods, (5) Results, (6) Discussion, (7) Acknowledgements, (8) Conflict of interest, (9) References, (10) legends, (11) Appendices if available, (12) Tables, (13) Figures.

 General format: Prepare your manuscript text using a Word processing package (save in *.doc, *.docs or *.rtf format).
 Submissions of text in the form of PDF files are not permitted.
 Manuscripts should be double-spaced, including text, tables, legends and references.
-Numbering each page is required.
+Numbering each page and each line is required.
 Please avoid footnotes; use instead, and as sparingly as possible, parenthesis within brackets.
 Enter text in the style and order of the journal.
 Type references in the correct order and style of the IJNS.
 Type unjustified, without hyphenation, except for compound words.
 Type headings in the style of the journal.
 Use the TAB key once for paragraph indents.
 Where possible use Times New Roman for the text font 12 and Symbols for the Greek and special characters.
 Use the word processing formatting features to indicate Bold, Italic, Greek, Maths, Superscript and Subscript characters.
 Clearly identify unusual symbols and Greek letters.
 Differentiate between the letter O and zero, and the letters I and l and the number 1.
 Mark the approximate position of each figure and table.
 Check the final copy of your paper carefully, as any spelling mistakes and errors may be translated into the typeset version.

 Cover letter should contain a statement that you will not resubmit your article to another journal until the reviewing process will be completed.
 Also please indicate whether the authors have published or submitted any related papers from the same study.